shipwright-io/build/docs/buildstrategies.md

 kubectl apply -f samples/buildstrategy/ko/buildstrategy_ko_cr.yaml
 ```

 **Note**: The build strategy currently uses the `spec.contextDir` of the Build in a different way than this property is designed for: the Git repository must be a Go module with the go.mod file at the root.
 The `contextDir` specifies the path to the main package.
-You can check the [example](../samples/build/build_ko_cr.yaml) which is set up to build the Shipwright Build operator.
+You can check the [example](../samples/build/build_ko_cr.yaml) which is set up to build the Shipwright Build controller.
 This behavior will eventually be corrected once [Exhaustive list of generalized Build API/CRD attributes #184](https://github.com/shipwright-io/build/issues/184) / [Custom attributes from the Build CR could be used as parameters while defining a BuildStrategy #537](https://github.com/shipwright-io/build/issues/537) are done.

 ## Source to Image